lokesh-coder/lesyjs/docs/src/markdown/docs/plugins/docs/generator.md

 ### Templating

 Templates are parsed using [Handlebars](https://handlebarsjs.com/guide/).
-This plugin comes with a inbuild case change helper.
+This plugin comes with a build-in case change helper.
 In the template we can use,

 ```html
 <h1>Hello {{name|uppercase}}</h1>